ptr-64/ptr-64.github.io/_pages/about.md

 ---

 # Hi
 I am a grad student at the University of Georgia.
 Thank you for visiting my website.
-My research interest lies at the intersection of labor and applied microeconomics, with secondary interest in macroeconomics.
+My research interest lies at the intersection of labor and applied microeconomics, with a secondary interest in macroeconomics.

-I am on the 2023-24 job market.

 <!---